golemfactory/golem-architecture/specs/deposits.md

 The simple solution is to use ERC20 allowance to person B's funds, but this solution has some drawbacks:
 Point 4 is not satisfied, because User A can revoke allowance at any time.
 Point 5 can be satisfied by taking funds beforehand.
+With allowance it is impossible to separate funds for different task for the same spender.

 ### Solution